In a Sea of Buoys

 But as for me, I will always have hope; I will praise you more and more

 He is the living God, and He will endure forever.
 His kingdom will never be destroyed, and His rule will never end.
-He rescues and saves His people; He performs miraculous signs and wonders in the heavens and on the earth.
+He rescues and saves His people; He performs miraculous signs and wonders in the heavens and earth.

 © 2013 Kathy Henderson